-Forced labor has been qualified as a grave human rights violation and, in connection to a widespread and systematic attack on the civilian population, as a crime against humanity.
+Forced labor has been classified uniformly as a grave human rights violation and, when in connection to a widespread and systematic attack on the civilian population, as a crime against humanity.
 Considering the severity of the alleged crimes, criminal justice authorities should investigate.

-Worker who were submitted to forced labor can also pursue civil claims against the companies.
-But given the highly repressive situation in Xinjiang, it is almost impossible for those affected to bring such individual compensation claims: workers are simply unable to take legal action against companies along the supply chain while still in heavily surveilled Xinjiang.
-They would have to fear for themselves and their families.
-Even if they were able to leave the region, this would probably have dire consequences for their relatives who remain in XUAR.
+Workers who were brought into conditions of forced labor can also pursue civil claims against the companies.
+But given the highly repressive situation in Xinjiang, it is almost impossible for those affected to actually pursue such individual compensation claims: workers are simply unable to take legal action against companies along the supply chain while still under heavy surveillance in Xinjiang.
+They and their families would face severe repression.
+Even if some were able to leave the region, this would likely have dire consequences for their relatives who remain in XUAR.

-Our criminal complaint is based mainly on the supplier lists that the companies themselves published.
-However, this does not mean that companies that are more transparent than others are now “punished” by our legal action.
-If sustaining business relationships to companies that allegedly use forced labor should be qualified as criminal behavior, law enforcement authorities must investigate.
-Their investigations must be directed against both companies that published their suppliers as well as those who have not.
-Being transparent, an in itself laudable act, but cannot exempt companies from criminal liability.
+Our criminal complaints are based primarily on the supplier lists that the companies themselves published.
+However, this does not mean that companies that are more transparent than others are now “punished” by our legal interventions.
+If sustaining business relationships with companies that allegedly use forced labor is classified as criminal behavior, law enforcement authorities must investigate.
+Their investigations must be directed against both companies that have been transparent about their suppliers as well as those who have not.
+While being transparent is in itself a laudable act, it cannot exempt companies from criminal liability.

-European governments cannot entertain double standards when it comes to China.
-If they criticize China on its human rights record, as they currently do, they also need to hold corporate actors legally accountable, if they are profiting from human rights abuses that happen there.
+European governments cannot maintain double standards when it comes to China.
+If they criticize China on its human rights record, as they currently do, they also need to hold corporate actors legally accountable when they profit from alleged human rights abuses that happen there.
 It wasn't until February 2021 that the Dutch parliament passed a non-binding resolution stating that crimes against ethnic minorities in China are tantamount to genocide – in effect a strong directive for companies to act as well.

-Our case also exemplifies that companies need to consider the standards of international criminal law when engaging with repressive regimes.
-The garment sector is prone to labor rights abuses, both in direct contractual relations as well as deeper in the supply chain.
-Despite repeated promises to do better, fashion brands have not sufficiently advanced in ensuring their products are free of forced labor and other labor rights violations in order to respect workers’ rights around the world.
-When situations of forced labor reach the (high) threshold of international crimes, companies but also law enforcement agencies need to act immediately.
+Our cases also demonstrate that companies need to consider the standards of international criminal law when engaging with repressive regimes.
+The garment sector is prone to labor rights abuses, both in direct contractual relations as well as further down the supply chain.
+Despite repeated promises to do better, fashion brands have not sufficiently taken steps to ensure that their products are free of forced labor and other labor rights violations, and that they respect workers’ rights around the world.
+When cases of forced labor reach the (high) threshold of international crimes, companies and law enforcement authorities need to act immediately.

-This case shows once again how companies need to be careful when engaging business relations with repressive regimes.
-Companies need to ensure that they are neither a beneficiary, nor an accomplice by act or omission, to forced labor.
+These cases show once again just how careful companies must be when engaging in business relations with repressive regimes.
+Companies need to ensure that they neither encourage nor profit from forced labor through their actions or their failure to act.

-Recently introduced or debated mandatory human rights due diligence legislation like the German supply chain law obliges companies to conduct a human rights risk assessment regarding their supply chain.
+Recently introduced or debated mandatory human rights due diligence legislation like the German supply chain law requires companies to conduct a human rights risk assessment concerning their supply chains.
 As our research shows, a proper human rights risk analysis should have revealed to the respective companies their problematic links to forced labor in the region.
-Mandatory HRDD laws then require companies to act appropriately upon the detected risks.
+Mandatory HRDD laws then require companies to act appropriately upon the detection of risks.

-As a first step, brands would need to identify any suppliers that are located, are active or have subsidiaries in the Xinjiang region.
-They would then need to assess the likelihood that these supplying companies are linked to forced labor.
-They should address any actual or potential involvement of the companies that supply them in state-sponsored forced labor programs.
-If this is unfruitful or there is no prospect for addressing forced labor, brands and retailers should disengage from business relationships with any suppliers and with those with subsidiaries in the region.
-Brands should also endorse the call to action of the Coalition to End Uyghur Forced Labor, which prescribes detailed steps to ensure companies do not contribute to abuses in Xinjiang.
+As a first step, brands would need to identify any suppliers that are located, are active in, or have subsidiaries in the Xinjiang region.
+They would then need to assess the likelihood that these suppliers are linked to forced labor.
+They should address any actual or potential involvement of their supplier companies in state-sponsored forced labor programs.
+If this assessment process proves unsuccessful or there is no prospect for addressing forced labor, brands and retailers should disengage from business relationships with any suppliers, or those with subsidiaries, in the region.
+Brands should also endorse the call to action from the Coalition to End Uyghur Forced Labor, which provides detailed procedures on how to ensure that companies do not contribute to abuses in Xinjiang.

-The reported companies have categorically denied their involvement in forced labor in XUAR and have stated that they terminated their supplier relationships with certain suppliers at various points in time.
-However, they have not outlined the scope and accuracy of their verification procedures.
-They would have been obliged to do so under the German supply chain law.
-Furthermore, it must be clarified whether the termination of supply relationships was early enough to avoid criminal liability.
-It is questionable whether, in light of the increasing reports of forced labor since 2018, a termination of supply relationships in the middle or end of 2020 is not too late to exclude criminal liability.
-Even the German supply chain law would require that companies respond to human rights violations at their direct suppliers and, in the case of concrete indications, also at indirect suppliers within a reasonable timeframe.
-Whether the German textile companies have done this needs to be clarified.
+The reported companies have categorically denied their involvement in forced labor in the XUAR and have stated that they terminated their relationships with certain suppliers at various points in time.
+However, they did not outline the scope and accuracy of their verification procedures.
+Under the German supply chain law, they would have been obliged to do so.
+Furthermore, it must be determined whether the termination of supply relationships was early enough to avoid criminal liability.
+It is questionable whether, in light of the increasing reports of forced labor since 2018, a termination of supply relationships in the middle or at the end of 2020 is not too late to exclude criminal liability.
+The Supply Chain Act also requires companies to respond within a reasonable timeframe to human rights violations committed by their direct suppliers and, if there are concrete indications, their indirect suppliers as well.
+Whether the German textile companies did this needs to be clarified.

-ECCHR conducted factual research into the case, developed the legal proceedings in Germany, and provided its research results to its European partners.
+ECCHR conducted factual research into the case, developed the legal proceedings in Germany, and made its research results available to its Dutch partners.
 In April 2021, we supported a similar criminal complaint by our partner Sherpa in France.
-Already in July 2021, national authorities started investigations against several French fashion brands.
+Already in July 2021, national authorities had begun investigations into several French fashion brands.

-So far, we have had no direct contact to witnesses from the forced labor camps or those living in the XUAR region due to the precarious security situation in China.
+So far, we have had no direct contact with witnesses from the forced labor camps or those living in the XUAR region due to the precarious security situation in China.

-We previously have worked on cases of corporate responsibility for international crimes (like Lafarge or Mercedes Benz Argentina) or cases in which certain products sold by a company were used to commit serious human rights violations (see Yemen or Turkey cases).
+We have previously worked on cases concerning corporate responsibility for international crimes (like Lafarge or Mercedes Benz Argentina) or cases in which certain products sold by a company were used to commit serious human rights violations (see the Yemen or Turkey cases).